AdrianaOlv15/CodePath_App_MANIME/Plan_for_OurApp.md

    * Allows user to create a new account

 * Home Screen
-   * Allows switching between the manga and anime favorites list.
-   * Allows user to click on an anime or manga and pop up new screens for episodes or chapters.
+   * Allows user to click on a manga and pop up new screen for chapters.

-* Home Screen  - click on an anime
-  * Provides a list of season for the anime selected
-  * After choosing a season provides a list of th episodes from that season for the user to mark off

-* Home Screen - click on a manga
+* Home Screen - MANGA click
   * Provides a list of chapters for the user to markoff.

 * Fandom Screen